esmolanka/unityped-parser/README.md

                                                  -- default angle is 45 deg

 -- ghci> parseIO pTriangleArea triangle
--- Failure at @ Dict
+-- Failure:
---            { { required .base and
+-- @ Dict { { required .base and
 --            required .height } or
 --          required .b-side }
 ```

 Please see `Test.hs` for details.